NSiddeley/Reinforcement-Learning/README.md

 This repository contains implementations of three classic reinforcement learning (RL) algorithms — **Monte Carlo**, **SARSA**, and **Q-learning** — applied to a common GridWorld environment.

-The goal is to compare the performance of these RL methods under various hyperparameter settings in a stochastic grid environment with walls, doors, and a defined goal state.
+The goal is to compare the performance of these RL methods under various parameter settings in a stochastic grid environment with walls, doors, and a defined goal state.

 ## Files